Royce enjoys watching movies of all genres and is an aspiring writer and film director. He is wondering who will accept his screenplays.

-We've come a long way from Archie Andrews worrying about what song to sing to him possibly being framed for murder.
+We've come a long way from Archie Andrews worrying about what song to sing, to him possibly being framed for murder.
 Man oh man, season 3 of Riverdale really struggled.

-Some of the choices they make are real head scratchers.
-There were so many face palming moments.
-I'm positive if you were to watch the full season back to back you'd get a concussion by the mid season finale.
+Some of the choices they make are real head-scratchers.
+There were so many face-palming moments.
+I'm positive if you were to watch the full season back to back you'd get a concussion by the mid-season finale.

 There was a ton of filler in this season.
 I found a lot of the episodes to be pretty pointless.
 The opening recap, Jughead's narration, and the last 2 minutes were the only real thing of value.
 It felt like they tried their hardest to make sure they had 22 episodes.
 Even if it meant filling the season with a ton of pointless junk.
 I'm positive it would have been ten times better if they would have cut it down to maybe 13 episodes.

 The season also really struggled to gain and build up momentum.
-The first few episodes were good, but then it goes down hill.
+The first few episodes were good, but then it goes downhill.
 It picks back up for an episode or two, but only to go right back down.
 It does this throughout the entirety of the season.
 Consistency was hard to come by.

-Fortunately, season 3 of Riverdale has it's moments.
+Fortunately, season 3 of Riverdale has its moments.
 Great moments in fact.
-Moments I loved, but they were so far and between.
+Moments I loved, but they were so few and far and between.
 I thought it was just enough to make season 3 OK, but nothing more.
-In fact it only barely manages to be that.
+In fact, it only barely manages to be that.
 It really struggles at times, but it's also great at times.

 I thought the acting was great.
 It seems to be one of the few things they actually carried over from the first season.
 The entire returning cast was great, and I also really enjoyed the new editions (acting).
-However I did think a lot of the characters were wasted.
-With the exception of the main four a lot of the characters get tossed aside.
+However, I did think a lot of the characters were wasted.
+With the exception of the main four, a lot of the characters get tossed aside.

 I've never seen a cast this talented get wasted.
 Again great acting, but no one comes close to their potential.

 Well, they twist and turn it so much that they get lost and it eventually collapses on itself.
-A lot of the season felt like a snake chasing it's on tail.
-Then they clog it up with sub plots.
-Most of which don't really work or add anything significant to the story.
+A lot of the season felt like a snake chasing its own tail.
+Then they clog it up with subplots, most of which don't really work or add anything significant to the story.